Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Experiment

-Recent studies have focused on parameter-efficient models, and we selected SparseTSF and FITS as baselines.
-In the FITS model, which employs a low-pass filter, we set the cutoff frequencies to the maximum and minimum harmonics provided in its source code, denoting them as FITS-T and FITS-L, respectively.
-Experiments on ETTh1, ETTm1, Electricity, and Weather datasets (\Cref{fig:sparse}) show that our model achieves the lowest MSE overall, with a parameter count falling between FITS-T and SparseTSF.
-While FITS-T reduces parameters by blocking more high-frequency information, it sacrifices performance.
-In contrast, our model not only uses fewer parameters than FITS-T but also matches or outperforms FITS-L. This demonstrates that our model design effectively balances performance and parameter efficiency for time series forecasting.
+Recent studies have focused on parameter efficient models.
+We compare \ours\ with SparseTSF \cite{pmlr-v235-lin24n} and FITS \cite{xu2023fits} (FITS-T and FITS-L, representing different low-pass filter settings).
+As shown in Fig.~\ref{fig:sparse}, our model achieves the lowest MSE across these parameter-efficient baselines.
+Notably, \ours\ not only uses fewer parameters than FITS-T but also matches or outperforms FITS-L, demonstrating a superior balance of performance and parameter efficiency.

-Table \ref{tab:4} summarizes the parameter counts of leading models on the LTSF dataset, using an input look-back length of \(L = 720\) and an output length of \(L' = 720\). \ours\ emerges as the most lightweight model, with parameter counts reduced by a factor of \(10^2\) to \(10^4\) compared to other baseline models across four LTSF datasets.
-This compact design not only significantly lowers computational requirements but also aligns with environmentally sustainable practices by reducing the carbon footprint.

-\Cref{fig:mse-param} further demonstrates the effectiveness of \ours\ by comparing its average MSE and parameter counts with other baseline models across all prediction lengths and datasets.
+Fig.~\ref{fig:mse-param} further demonstrates the effectiveness of \ours\ by comparing its average MSE and parameter counts with other baseline models across all prediction lengths and datasets.
 The results highlight that \ours\ achieves state-of-the-art performance while maintaining a drastically smaller parameter count, underscoring its efficiency and practicality.

-\subsubsection{Effect of Training Data Size}
+\subsubsection{Effect of Training Data Size.}

 To further investigate whether the model can perform effectively with reduced training data, we conducted experiments on the ETTh1 and ETTm1 datasets using different proportions of the training set.
-For the ETTh1 dataset, we compared our model with other FCs.
+For the ETTh1 dataset, we compared our model with other FC models.
 Additionally, since the ETTm1 dataset contains more samples, we included nonlinear models for a broader comparison.
-As shown in \cref{fig:proportion}, \ours\ outperforms both FCs and nonlinear models across all proportions of the training set.
+As shown in Fig.~\ref{fig:proportion}, \ours\ outperforms both FC models and nonlinear models across all proportions of the training set.
 Notably, on the ETTh1 dataset, our model surpasses the performance of other FC models trained on the full dataset while using only 40\% of the training data.